monicah79/Renters_ke/README.md

   - [🤝 Acknowledgement ](#-acknowledgement-)
   - [📝 License ](#-license-)

-# 📖 Blog App <a name="about-project"></a>
+# 📖 Renters App <a name="about-project"></a>

-- This is a blogging application built on Ruby on Rails for the backend.
+- This is a application built on Ruby on Rails for the backend.
 It enables users to browse through posts and comments from other users.
 Moreover, individuals who register can create their own posts, comment on existing ones, and express appreciation for posts by liking them.
 The application also seamlessly integrates with PostgreSQL.

 ## 🛠 Built With <a name="built-with"></a>